fsouza/prettierd/README.md

 [prettierme](https://github.com/ruyadorno/prettierme) to integrate directly with other editors.

-If you're using a Vim/Neovim plugin such as [formatter.nvim](https://github.com/mhartington/formatter.nvim) or [vim-codefmt](https://github.com/google/vim-codefmt), you can configure prettierd in the stdin mode.
+Or, as a third option for users of Vim/Neovim plugins such as [formatter.nvim](https://github.com/mhartington/formatter.nvim) or [vim-codefmt](https://github.com/google/vim-codefmt), you can configure prettierd in the stdin mode.
 Below is an example with `formatter.nvim`: